Tampa Bay Buccaneers: Bruce Arians years (2019–2021)

-Following the termination of Dirk Koetter, the Buccaneers named Bruce Arians as the 12th head coach in franchise history on January 8, 2019.
+After the termination of Dirk Koetter, the Buccaneers named Bruce Arians as the 12th head coach in franchise history on January 8, 2019.
 Arians had been retired from coaching for a year, having spent the 2018 season in the broadcast booth.
-Because Arians was still under contract with the Arizona Cardinals through the end of the 2019 season, Tampa Bay agreed to give the Cardinals a sixth-round pick in the 2019 NFL Draft for the rights to Arians, as well as receiving Arizona's seventh-round pick in the same draft.
-On the same day it was reported the Bucs would also bring Byron Leftwich, who had served under Arians in Arizona, as offensive coordinator.
+Because Arians was still under contract with the Arizona Cardinals through the end of the 2019 season, Tampa Bay agreed to give the Cardinals a sixth-round pick in the 2019 NFL draft for the rights to Arians, as well as receiving Arizona's seventh-round pick in the same draft.
+On the same day it was reported the Buccaneers would also bring Byron Leftwich, who had served under Arians in Arizona, as offensive coordinator.
 The next day the Buccaneers announced the hiring of former Jets head coach Todd Bowles as defensive coordinator.

-In the 2019 season, the Bucs finished with a 7–9 record.
-Jameis Winston set a franchise record with 5,109 passing yards, becoming the eighth player in NFL history to eclipse 5,000 yards.
-He also set a franchise record with 33 touchdown passes, however in throwing 30 interceptions, he became the first quarterback in league history to have at least thirty of each.
-He would not be re-signed by Tampa Bay after the season.
+In 2019, Tampa Bay finished with a 7–9 record.
+The team finished the season with the best run defense in the league and top 10 in total offense.
+Jameis Winston, in the final year of his five-year contract, set franchise records with 5,109 passing yards and 33 touchdown passes.
+He became the eighth quarterback in NFL history to eclipse 5,000 yards in a single season.
+However he had a league-leading 30 interceptions.
+He set a mark as the first quarterback in league history to throw 30 touchdown passes and 30 interceptions in the same season.
+His final pass attempt as a Buccaneers player was a pick-six in overtime to lose against Atlanta in Week 17.
+Winston was not re-signed by Tampa Bay, and he was subsequently picked up by the Saints during the 2020 offseason.